dotlang/language/doc/Enhancements.md

 Also it can give developer ability to pass a struct when calling a function which has same fields as function input.
 `func adder(x:int, y:int) -> ... var t = (1,5); adder(t)`

-? - where should we put code to dispose a type?
-`dispose` function?

-? - simplify the language even more! what can we move to external libraries?
-Optimize for debugging and maintenance.
-Currently the most complex features are: templates, inheritance, polymorphism and dispatching, type constraints.

-? - what is notation to clone? and instantiation?
+N - what is notation to clone? and instantiation?
 `var x: (n: int, o:int) = (1,1)`
 `y = x(o: 5);`
 This is a bit confusing.
 X is a variable but is treated like a function.